rwyepez/ways-to-create-aws-eks/README.md

 ### Terraform
 Terraform is an infrastructure as code tool that allows you to define and manage EKS clusters using configuration files.
 This method is ideal for those looking for automation and control in their deployments.

+### Cloudformation
+Cloudformation is an infrastructure as code tool that allows you to define and manage EKS clusters using configuration files.
+This method is ideal if your main cloud provider is AWS.

 ## Prerequisites